varqox/sim-project/simlib/doc/config_file.md

 #Comments without trailing white-space also works
-foo=bar#Comments may appear on the end of the variable (also in array)
+foo=bar#Comments may appear on the end of the variable (also in arrays)

 # Values may be also single-quoted strings
 a1 = ' test test '